g33kyrash/Online-Banking-system/README.md

 >Passwords are stored as encrypted hashes with an additional random salt for added security.

+Note: If we talk about security,above mentioned points would provide no security at all but it will work for beginners.
+Being into web app pentesting,I very well know this project will not be considered secure.
+It needs atleast a more effective filtering mechanism, better hashing algorithm, a better salting procedure for storing passwords and some other things too.

 Database:

 >The database contains customer, staff & admin tables.